Work Phrasal Verbs in English: Learn 10 Useful Expressions for the Workplace

 - Our company laid off 50 employees last week because there is no work for them.

-- If the crisis goes on, we’ll be forced to lay off more people as we won’t have enough funds to pay them.
+- If the crisis persists, we’ll be forced to lay off more people, as we won’t have sufficient funds to pay them.

 Put off

-- Since we can’t reach the decision today I suggest we put off the meeting until the next week.
+- Since we can’t reach a decision today, I suggest we put off the meeting until next week.

 - You know what they say: never put off till tomorrow what you can do today.
 So, get back to work!